flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/flight-control-computer.md

 - ELAC
     - Normally ELAC 1 commands the operation of the ailerons and ELAC 2 commands the operation of the elevators and horizontal stabilizer.
 ELAC 1 and 2 perform the following:
-        - Normal pitch and roll, normal LAF.
+        - Normal pitch and roll, normal LAF (Load Alleviation Function).
         - Alternate pitch, alternate LAF.
         - Direct pitch and roll.
         - Aileron droop.